Algonquin Park Canoe and Camping Trip, Summer 2021

 Summer Expedition to Ontario’s Premiere Provincial Park!
 This backcountry camping and canoe trip is an ideal program for teens, group of friends, or family vacation while staying close to home in Ontario this summer.

-Spend an amazing five nights and six days exploring the lakes and rivers of beautiful Algonquin Park.
-Experience the iconic landscape while acquiring the skills to travel in the Canadian backcountry under the mentorship of expert wilderness instructors.
+An amazing Algonquin Park canoe trip exploring the lakes and rivers of beautiful northern Ontario!
+Experience the iconic landscape while acquiring valuable skills to travel in the Canadian backcountry under the mentorship of expert wilderness instructors.

 Unplug and get in touch with the stunning nature in Ontario’s northern backyard!